 Lightroom is one of the most popular photo editing tools on the market.
+Thus, you have to install the Lightroom presets so you will know.
 It’s surpassed the competition not only because of its reliable Adobe branding, but because the software uses an intuitive system to deliver the latest creative tools to photographers.
 The post-production software addresses the most common photo edits with an eye for ease of use and final quality.
 It also allows incredible batch processing options.
 There are a number of amazing Lightroom features that will help you create the images you want.

 Creative Adjustment Tools

 Of all the Lightroom features and creative tools, the gradient filter, adjustment brush, and post-crop vignettes are definitely at the top of the list.
 They’re simple to use, and they make detail work dramatically easier.
-Although these tools aren’t strikingly original, they allow users to handle delicate changes for select parts of an image.
+Although these tools aren’t strikingly original, they allow users to handle delicate changes for select parts of an image like creating a dreamy portrait effect.

 For example, you can darken overexposed skies, or restore images white-washed by the flash in the foreground without compromising the parts of the picture you like.
 These Lightroom features combine to address the most common photo errors and enable users to make quick, creative changes that leave a huge impact on the final image.